BYLAWS OF THE ROTARY CLUB OF ALAMO

 Section 4.
 If the decision of the board is favorable, the prospective member shall be informed of the purposes of Rotary and of the privileges and responsibilities of membership, following which the prospective member shall be requested to sign the membership application form and to permit his or her name and proposed classification (only for active members) to be published to the club.

 Section 5.
 If no written objection to the proposal, stating reasons, is received by the board from any active member of the club within seven days following publication of information about the prospective member, that person, upon payment of the admission fee (if active membership), as prescribed by these bylaws, shall be considered to be elected to membership on the eighth day following publication.
 If any such objection has been filed with the board, it shall vote on this matter at its next meeting.
 If approved despite the objection, the proposed member, upon payment of the admission fee (if active membership), shall be considered to be elected to membership.
-Additionally, if the individual is a prior Rotarian, the documentation from his/her former club must be received as described in Article 10 Section 2 of the club constitution prior to being accepted as a member.
-(11-17)
+Additionally, if the individual is a prior Rotarian, the documentation from his/her former club must bereceived as described in Article 4 of the Bylaws of Rotary International prior to being accepted as a member.
+(11-17-20)

 Section 6.
 Following the election, the Membership Committee Chair shall arrange for the induction of the new member, arrange for providing new members with important information to assist in their integration in the club, and assign a member (preferably the new member’s proposer) to assist in that integration.
 The Executive Secretary shall report the new member to RI and District and provide appropriate literature and items for presentation at the induction, (02-17)